dastinnette/packing-assistant/README.md

 #### Locations

 Once logged in, users can browse "Locations" to find one they like and plan a trip.
+The user can then user the form on each location page to book a trip with a corresponding date and see that trip appear in the `/trips` route.

 #### Trips